carpentries-incubator/shell-extras/_episodes/01-man-pages.md

 The output displayed is referred to as the "man page".

-The man page will be displayed in the default file viewer for our shell, which usually a program called `more`.
+Most man pages contain much more information than can fit in one terminal screen.
+To help facilitate reading, the `man` command tries to use a "pager" to move and search through the information screenfull by screenfull.
+The most common pager is called `less`.
+Detailed information is available using `man less`.  `less` is typically the default pager for Unix systems and other tools may use it for output paging as well.

-When `more` displays a colon ':', we can press the space bar to get the next page, the letter 'h' to get help, or the letter 'q' to quit.
+When `less` displays a colon ':', we can press the space bar to get the next page, the letter 'h' to get help, or the letter 'q' to quit.